Do you view the world through a spiritual lens? Are you fascinated by the intersection of religion and politics?

 1. First Things

-Published by the Institute on Religion and Public Life, First Things is a conservative and heady publication which offers predominantly Christian and Jewish perspectives.
+Published by The Institute of Religion and Public Life, First Things is a conservative and heady publication that offers predominantly Christian and Jewish perspectives.
 It accepts opinion pieces, featured articles and book reviews in print and online.

 Pay: According to the submission guidelines, it offers an honorarium for writers, though the amount is not specified.

-The Forward offers political and cultural coverage for topics relevant to the American Jewish community.
+The Jewish Forward offers political and cultural coverage for topics relevant to the American Jewish community.
+It’s been around since 1897.

 Pay: While The Forward hasn’t confirmed its rates, it states that compensation “will be highly competitive for the right pitch.”